anorman728/csview/README.md

 `csview -k 2 < /path/to/csv/file` (sKip) Skips the first 2 lines.

 `csview -f "Last Name,Customer ID" < /path/to/csv/file` (Field) Shows just Last Name and Customer ID columns.
+(Note: If you get a "Segmentation Fault" error, that probably means you mistyped a field name!
+I'll try to fix that sometime.)

 `csview -r l "2-5,7,10-14" < /path/to/csv/file` (Restrict by Lines) Only displays lines in those ranges.